Francisco-1088/merakiCustomCvDemo/README.md

 ### Labeling the dataset

-For labeling our dataset, we will use an open source tool called LabelImag that you can find in this Github repo: https://github.com/tzutalin/labelImg
+For labeling our dataset, we will use an open source tool called LabelImg that you can find in this Github repo: https://github.com/tzutalin/labelImg

 Follow the installation instructions for your operating system, and run LabelImg.